docljn/self-study/databases_types_queries_performance.md

 ## Performance

-An infinitely large, infinitely complex field.
+- An infinitely large, infinitely complex field.
 I've heard of large companies with multiple teams responsible purely for optimising the db interactions.

-Design/data modelling is important: both a logical data model and a physical model describing the types of entities to be included in the db.
+- Design/data modelling is important: both a logical data model and a physical model describing the types of entities to be included in the db.

+Affected by the type of application

 - transactional applications (mainly inserting and updating data) need normalised data to minimise multiple db updates for a single data change and maintain consistency
 - business intelligence applications (mainly reading data) need attention to db load and likely query type
 - data integration applications (a bit of both) needs to find a way to update information in a data warehouse or equivalent while retaining a historical record.
 Tricky!

-How you approach this will depend on where the bottlenecks are (obviously) A bear-trap is when the db index becomes too large to hold in memory: performance falls off a cliff N+1 queries are a common problem, especially where you're using e.g. React components and a sub-component makes a query to the db.
+How you approach performance will depend on where the bottlenecks are (obviously)

+- A bear-trap is when the db index becomes too large to hold in memory: performance falls off a cliff
+- N+1 queries are a common problem, especially where you're using e.g. React components and a sub-component makes a query to the db.
 The more items, the more queries.

-Indexing can speed things up, but it's important to benchmark as it doesn't always work that way, especially if it's a write-heavy application where updating the index with each write can be costly.
+- Indexing can speed things up, but it's important to benchmark as it doesn't always work that way, especially if it's a write-heavy application where updating the index with each write can be costly.
-Too many indices is as bad (or worse) than too few: and trust your query optimiser if it doesn't use what should be an available index then you've probably got the wrong index for that query!
+- Too many indices is as bad (or worse) than too few: and trust your query optimiser if it doesn't use what should be an available index then you've probably got the wrong index for that query!
-Database partitioning is worth investigating, but does add another layer of complexity.
+- Database partitioning is worth investigating, but does add another layer of complexity.
-CPU/Memory resources will help, up to a point, as will switching to SSD (though be aware that they can fail suddenly and without warning)
+- CPU/Memory resources will help, up to a point, as will switching to SSD (though be aware that they can fail suddenly and without warning)
-Keeping dependencies up to date is often forgotten.
+- Keeping dependencies up to date is often forgotten.
 Newer versions are usually more performant, and have a better query optimiser (if you remember to use it!).

 ## Pros/Cons